 This ride starts off flat and easy while winding through the woods along the lake.
 Once you turn away from the lake the trail gets more difficult and there is some climbing.
-The ride wraps up with a decent back to the starting trail.
+The ride wraps up with a descent back to the starting trail.

 This loop is a good beginner mountain bike ride, but not a good beginner bicycle ride.
 Depending on the skill level of the beginner they may need to walk through some sections or turn back and head back along the lake.

 .
 Ride the gravel and stones through the swampy section and head right at the first intersection (this is where you'll come out at the end of the loop).
 Ride along the smooth singletrack that follows the lake shore crossing several creeks and bridges.

 As you turn in away from the lake, the trail climbs gradually and meets with several other trails.
 Check your map or GPS, or download the MTB Project mobile app.
 As you continue along the trail on the backside of the peak the trail becomes more rocky/rooty and mudddy/rutted in some sections.
 After some creek crossings and some short climbing you'll reach the final leg of the ride.

-becomes narrower and more technical at this point with some more short climbs followed by a quick decent back to the starting trail and a short ride to the parking area.
+becomes narrower and more technical at this point with some more short climbs followed by a quick descent back to the starting trail and a short ride to the parking area.